Skip to main content

 • If your doctor approves, you can take a non-aspirin pain reliever.

-• If your arm is sore after getting the shot, try moving your arm around — it can help with pain and swelling.
+• If your arm is sore after getting a vaccine, try moving your arm around — it can help with pain and swelling.

 It’s very unlikely that you will have serious side effects from a vaccine.
 If you have any symptoms that concern you after you get vaccinated, call your doctor.